Tag Archives | microsoft

 Ed Bott has called for Microsoft to include the removal of Sony BMG’s spyware in the next update of its Malicious Software Removal Tool, which is updated every month.
 He admits it’s a longshot, but this is a rare chance for Microsoft to be viewed by all as the good guy.

-Mark Russinovich, the guy who discovered Sony’s spyware, has analyzed Sony’s so called patch for this spyware and reports that that the patch is more menace than medicine.
+Mark Russinovich, the guy who discovered Sony’s spyware, has analyzed Sony’s so called patch for this spyware and reports that the patch is more menace than medicine.

 Whoever is the decision maker for Sony on this issue is a walking bad decision.